ihcsim/kubernetes-terraform-secured/README.md

 # kubernetes-terraform-secured

 This project shows you how to deploy a secured Kubernetes cluster on DigitalOcean.
-The instructions here are based on [Kelsey Hightower's _Kubernetes The Hard Way_](https://github.com/kelseyhightower/kubernetes-the-hard-way), [DigitalOcean's _How To Install And Configure Kubernetes On Top Of A CoreOS Cluster_](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-kubernetes-on-top-of-a-coreos-cluster) and [CoreOS's CoreOS + Kubernetes Step By Step](https://coreos.com/kubernetes/docs/latest/getting-started.html).
+The instructions here are based on [Kelsey Hightower's _Kubernetes The Hard Way_](https://github.com/kelseyhightower/kubernetes-the-hard-way), [DigitalOcean's _How To Install And Configure Kubernetes On Top Of A CoreOS Cluster_](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-kubernetes-on-top-of-a-coreos-cluster) and [CoreOS's _CoreOS + Kubernetes Step By Step_](https://coreos.com/kubernetes/docs/latest/getting-started.html).
 Terraform v0.7.10 is used to automate the deployment of a Kubernetes 1.4.0 cluster.

 ## Table of Content